LeaKats/semicompAFT/README.md

 Here we list the arguments of the estimation function:

 ## Estimation With Frailty - Function Arguments:
-X01 - covariate matrix for the healthy-illness transitio.
+X01 - covariate matrix for the healthy-illness transition.

 X02 - covariate matrix for the healthy-death transition.